 Prometheus (2012) and Alien Covenant (2017) tried to pull the same trick, but they’re also just bonus scenes released ahead of the feature and not standalone short films.

-2019 marks the 40th anniversary of the Alien franchise.
-20th Century Fox produced a series of short films set in the Alien universe and some of them even played in select theaters.
+Since 2019 marks the 40th anniversary of the Alien franchise 20th Century Fox produced a series of short films set in the Alien universe and some of them even played in select theaters.
 Six lucky filmmakers were selected from over five hundred pitches and given incredible access and resources to make these shorts.

 I’m always happy to see more xenomorphs, but you don’t get a whole lot of them in these shorts.
 They’re very economical with their effects budget.
 These shorts are adequate and enjoyable, but they don’t really stand out either.

 They look and sound great as a nice homage to the franchise, but I doubt anybody will remember them unless they end up as a special feature on a Blu-ray someday.
 But they’re not bad, especially if you’re fond of the Alien franchise.
 It’s tough to compete with those films.
+But the Alien franchise is uniquely suited to the short anthology treatment which is what has fueled years of great short storytelling in the Alien comics and graphic novels.

 My Favorite Alien Shorts: